ulee929/us_census_full/README.md

 The models perform very similarly to training and thus seem to generalize to unseen data.

 **Model Results for Over 18**

 Initial results with logistic regression were lower for accuracy (92.40 vs 92.99) and higher for recall (70.25 vs 67.45) and precision (37.02 vs 35.59).
-Implementing SMOTE did not improve performance compared to using the full dataset.
+Implementing SMOTE did not improve performance compared to using the full dataset (for train eval or test).

 ### Feature Importances